 or

-cls ‘This is an alias to for “clear” to clear the screen
+cls ‘This is an alias to for “clear” to clear the screen.

 Lambda Expressions

-Lets use a lambda expression.
+Let’s use a lambda expression.
 You may use { ... } or Begin..end or Do..Done rather than lambda but they are the same.
 It is possible to pass parameters into a lambda expression.
 Have a look at the lambda section of this document.

 Using Lambda Using Braces lambda {